 Today, the Psychology major leads exclusively to the A.B. degree, and it has become one of the most popular courses of study in the College, hosting approximately 200 majors and 60 minors in the College.
 Psychology course enrollments typically number about 1,000 students per semester, including many students from outside the College, primarily from the School of Nursing and Health Studies and the Business School.
 The annual student-to-faculty ratio in Psychology is consistently among the highest if not the highest in the College.

 It was not until 1981 that doctoral studies in Psychology could be pursued at Georgetown.
 At that time, almost all coursework was undertaken on a tutorial basis.
-In that system, students engaged with faculty on a one-on-basis, through a course of studies and research projects leading to a Ph.D. in General Psychology.
-In time, the program was transformed into one based on more conventional group-wise classroom instruction and leading, through coursework and research projects, to a Ph.D. in Developmental Science.
-The revised program, which was launched in 2003, hosts two concentrations= Human Development and Public Policy and Lifespan Cognitive Neuroscience= and has rapidly risen in visibility nationwide.
+In that system, students engaged with faculty on a one-on-basis, through a course of studies and research projects leading to the Ph.D.
+In time, the program was transformed into one based on more conventional group-wise classroom instruction and leading, through coursework and research projects, to a Ph.D. in Psychology.
+The revised program, which was launched in 2003, hosts two concentrations, Human Development & Public Policy and Lifespan Cognitive Neuroscience, and has rapidly gained national recognition.